ahadas/ahadas.github.io/about.md

 ## KubeVirt {#kubevirt}
 [KubeVirt](https://kubevirt.io) is an extension to Kubernetes that enables running virtual machines alongside containers within a Kubernetes cluster.

-I have contributed to the KubeVirt project in (roughly) August 2018 to September 2019.
+I have contributed to the KubeVirt project from (roughly) August 2018 to September 2019.

 The code is available [here](https://github.com/kubevirt).